mrhein/n8n-nodes-firecrawl-scraper/README.md

 ### Basic Web Scraping

-1. Add a **Firecrawl Scrape** node
+1. Add a **Firecrawl** node
+2. Select the **Scrape** operation
-2. Set the URL to the webpage you want to scrape
+3. Set the URL to the webpage you want to scrape
-3. Choose "Markdown" as the output format
 4. Connect to nodes like ChatGPT or Text processors to analyze the scraped content

 ### Website Crawling for Data Extraction

-1. Add a **Firecrawl Crawler** node
+1. Add a **Firecrawl** node
+2. Select the **Crawl** operation
-2. Set the URL to the website you want to crawl
+3. Set the URL to the website you want to crawl
-3. Set a limit (e.g., 10 pages)
+4. Set a limit (e.g., 10 pages)
-4. Choose appropriate output formats
 5. Connect to database nodes to store the extracted data

 ### Website Mapping for SEO Analysis

-1. Add a **Firecrawl Map** node
+1. Add a **Firecrawl** node
+2. Select the **Map** operation
-2. Set the URL to the website you want to map
+3. Set the URL to the website you want to map
-3. Enable "Use Sitemap" in Advanced Options
 4. Connect to spreadsheet or visualization nodes to analyze the site structure

+### Structured Data Extraction

+1. Add a **Firecrawl** node
+2. Select the **Extract** operation
+3. Set the URL(s) to extract data from
+4. Choose the extraction method (Simple or Schema-based)
+5. If using Schema-based extraction, define your schema or provide a JSON example
+6. Use the extracted structured data in your workflow

 ## License